 As far as water use goes, this watch is water-resistant up to 660 feet.
 Generally speaking, it is suitable for serious water sports and professional marine activity.
 However, it is not suitable for scuba diving.
 If you are on a budget and don’t plan on scuba diving, this would be another good option for you.

-If you’re looking for a watch that is under $70, then you should definitely go take a look at it.
+If you’re looking for a budget but quality watch then you should definitely go take a look at it.

 3. G-SHOCK The GA 100 Military Series Watch